Home » Repurposed Furniture » Repurposed Dresser tv stand

 As an Amazon Associate, I earn from qualifying purchases.

 I’m not cutting up any furniture in today’s post.
-Even so, I think I have some awesome tips for you on making this repurposed dresser TV stand from an old pressed wood piece from the 90s.
+Even so, I think I have some awesome tips for you on making this repurposed dresser TV stand from an old pressed wood piece.
 It may look like it has nothing to offer, but it still has a lot of purpose left.

 Repurposed Dresser TV Stand